Language Imbalance Driven Rewarding for Multilingual Self-improving: Arithmetic Reasoning

 \section{Arithmetic Reasoning}

-Although the proposed method is particularly suitable for instruction-following tasks, the language-based nature of \textit{Language Imbalance Driven Rewarding} actually makes it applicable to more difficult arithmetic reasoning task.
-Arithmetic reasoning is a task where language models often struggle~\citep{ahn2024large}, and while they are considered language-agnostic~\citep{brannon2005independence}, existing LLMs demonstrate inconsistent reasoning capabilities across different languages~\citep{she2024mapo}.
+Arithmetic reasoning is a task where language models often struggle~\citep{ahn2024large}, and while they are considered language-agnostic~\citep{brannon2005independence}, existing LLMs demonstrate inconsistent reasoning capabilities across different languages.
+We scale our method to arithmetic reasoning to enhance reasoning performance across languages.